I asked someone at AWS about some tips to speed up AWS S3 transfer speeds

 there are restrictions on naming rules, so be careful.

-- Bucket names must be between 3 and 63 characters.
+- Bucket names must be between 3 and 63 characters long

-- Specify the bucket name as a label or a series of labels.
-Separate adjacent labels with a single period.
+- Specify a bucket name as a single label or a series of labels, with adjacent labels separated by a single period.
 Bucket names can contain lowercase letters, numbers, and hyphens (-).
-Each label must begin and end with a lowercase letter or number.
+Each label must start and end with a lowercase letter or number

-- When using virtual hosting style buckets with SSL, SSL wildcard certificates only match buckets that do not contain periods.
-To work around this issue, use HTTP or write your own certificate validation logic.
-We recommend that you avoid using periods (".") in bucket names.
+- When using virtual hosted buckets with SSL, SSL wildcard certificates only match buckets that do not contain a period.
+To avoid this issue, use HTTP or write your own certificate validation logic.
+We recommend that you do not use periods (".") in bucket names

 Source: Bucket Constraints and Limitations - Amazon Simple Storage Service

-This allows various data to be written to different data centers within the same region,
+This means that various data is written to different data centers within the same region,

-which can be expected to be faster than writing within the same data center.
+which is expected to be faster than if it were written within the same data center.

-I wonder how many characters it needs at the beginning...I think it must have been 3 or more.
+I wonder how many characters were required at the beginning...I think it was at least three characters